Public Engagement & Education

 This approach empowers participants to create their own ideas from beginning to end, stimulates ownership of their ideas, and builds relationships between groups that last beyond the scope of the project.

-Behaviour Centered Design (BCD) approach for behaviour change in conservation:
+Behavior Centered Design (BCD) approach for behaviour change in conservation:

-The Behaviour-Centered Design approach consists of 8 steps and has been developed by RARE, the center for behavior and environment, in order to build breakthrough solutions to environmental challenges.
+The Behavior-Centered Design approach consists of 8 steps and has been developed by RARE, the center for behavior and environment, in order to build breakthrough solutions to environmental challenges.
 It is based on a combination of behavioral science and design thinking.

 These are the steps of the BCD approach: